IVRCL Ltd Management Discussions.

-INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY
+INTERNAL CONTROL SYSTEMS AND ADEQUACY

-The company's internal control systems are commensurate with the nature of its business and the size and complexity of its operations, which provide, among other things, reasonable assurance of authorization, recording and reporting of the transactions of its operations in all material respects and of providing protection against significant misuse or loss of all the assets of the company.
+The companys internal control systems are commensurate with the nature of its business and the size and complexity of its operations, which provide, among other things, reasonable assurance of authorization, recording and reporting of the transactions of its operations in all material respects and of providing protection against significant misuse or loss of the assets of the company.

 OPPORTUNITIES & THREATS

 The threats that would prevail relate more to the individual company and its ability to handle the municipality and the Government customer expectations.
-To start with the financial and bidding capability norms could get tougher.
-The large opportunities and active GOI interest will bring in global players coming to India for the first time and they would probably be allowed to use their foreign pre-qualifications.
-The customers will also expect timely execution and will not be considerate for time extensions.
-In general, they are also reducing the planned execution time for various tenders.
+At the outset, the financial and bidding capability norms could get tougher.
+The large opportunities and the active government interest combined together is likely to bring in global players to India and they would probably be allowed to use their foreign pre-qualifications.
+The customers would also expect timely execution and would not be considerate for time extensions.
+In general, these customers might also be reducing the planned execution time for various tenders.

-The Government proposes to use new techniques like Swiss Challenge which allows a company with new capabilities and technologies to offer a solution and this will enable new parties and competitors to enter the fray and set a benchmark.
+The Government proposes to use new techniques like Swiss Challenge, which allows a company with new capabilities and technologies to offer a solution and this will enable new parties and competitors to enter the fray and set a benchmark.

 HUMAN RESOURCE MANAGEMENT